kostyaVyrodov/education/solid/README.md

 ##### Open Closed Principle

-A type should be opened for extensibility and closed for modification
+A type should be opened for extensibility and closed for modification.

-This principle was discovered basing on inheritance
+This principle was discovered basing on inheritance.
+If you want to extend a type derive it.

 Inheritance way to open class for extensibility is to add `virtual` keyword.